Illiterate DALL-E Learns to Compose: Abstract

 \section{Abstract}

-\dalle has shown an impressive ability of composition-based systematic generalization in image generation.
-This is possible because it utilizes the dataset of text-image pairs where the text provides the source of compositionality.
-Following this result, an important extending question is whether this compositionality can still be achieved even without conditioning on text.
-In this paper, we propose an architecture called \textit{Slot2Seq} that achieves this text-free \dalle by learning compositional slot-based representations purely from images, an ability lacking in \dalle.
-Unlike existing object-centric representation models that decode pixels independently for each slot and each pixel location and compose them via mixture-based alpha composition, we propose to use the Image GPT decoder conditioned on the slots for a more flexible generation by capturing complex interaction among the pixels and the slots.
-In experiments, we show that this simple architecture achieves zero-shot generation of novel images without text and better quality in generation than the models based on mixture decoders.
+Although \dalle has shown an impressive ability of composition-based systematic generalization in image generation, it requires the dataset of text-image pairs and the compositionality is provided by the text.
+In contrast, object-centric representation models like the Slot Attention model learn composable representations without the text prompt.
+However, unlike \dalle its ability to systematically generalize for zero-shot generation is significantly limited.
+In this paper, we propose a simple but novel slot-based autoencoding architecture, called SLATE\footnote[1]{The implementation is available at \href{https://github.com/singhgautam/slate}{\texttt{https://github.com/singhgautam/slate}}.}, for combining the best of both worlds: learning object-centric representations that allows systematic generalization in zero-shot image generation without text.
+As such, this model can also be seen as an illiterate \dalle model.
+Unlike the pixel-mixture decoders of existing object-centric representation models, we propose to use the Image GPT decoder conditioned on the slots for capturing complex interactions among the slots and pixels.
+In experiments, we show that this simple and easy-to-implement architecture not requiring a text prompt achieves significant improvement in in-distribution and out-of-distribution (zero-shot) image generation and qualitatively comparable or better slot-attention structure than the models based on mixture decoders. \href{https://sites.google.com/view/slate-autoencoder}{\texttt{https://sites.google.com/view/slate-autoencoder}}